ffich/CHAOS/README.md

 - Integration

 ## The Scheduling Policy
 **CHAOS** implements an **higher priority first** scheduling policy.
-This means that each task is given a priority value and the OS will always **run the task with the hihgest priorty value that is ready to run**.
+This means that each task is given a priority value and the OS will always **run the task** with the **highest priorty value that is ready to run**.
 All the other tasks will be run after, in decreasing priority order.
 This ensure that the developers can determine quite accurately which will be the next task that will be run, basing on the priority order.
-Nevertheless, since there is **no pre-emption**, is an user responsibility to cooperatively release the control within tasks if there is something more urgent to execute (**Yield**).
+Nevertheless, since there is **no pre-emption**, is an user responsibility to cooperatively release the control within tasks if there is something more urgent to execute (**Yield**). **CHAOS** handles a **task ready queue** to keep track of all the task that are ready to run and a **task table** which holds all the other tasks information (like priority, ID, etc..).

 ## The Task Model
 **CHAOS** implements a **4-state task model**.
 Each task can exists in one of the following states: